Sustainability and Biodiversity

 British apple and pear growers use wildflowers, mixed grasses, regenerative farming and plant hedges to encourage biodiversity.
 They leave the orchard margins uncut to offer protection for wildlife and to encourage insects.

 British apple and pear growers are also big bird lovers too.
 There are 493 bird boxes across 25 apple and pear farms, with 40% of those in orchards.
-And the support for biodiversity doesn’t stop there, British apple and pear growers are planting hundreds of metres of new hedges every year to provide shelter and food for birds and other animals.
+And the support for biodiversity doesn’t stop there, British apple and pear growers are planting hundreds of metres of new hedges every year to provide shelter and food for birds and other animals

-Energy conservation
+Energy Conservation

 British Apple and Pear growers are focusing on improving energy efficiency as well as sequestering carbon and generating energy.
 They are: